TheEyesightDim/imgslice/README.md

-    -i, --input <INPUT>          The path to the input file -o, --output <OUTPUT>        The name of the output file -w, --width <WIDTH>          The width of a tile -x, --x-offset <X_OFFSET>    x-axis offset into the image to begin slicing [default: 0] -y, --y-offset <Y_OFFSET>    y-axis offset into the image to begin slicing [default: 0]
+    -i, --input <INPUT>          The path to the input file -o, --output <OUTPUT>        The name of the output file -w, --width <WIDTH>          The width of a tile
 ```